lp-wan/ip-compression/draft-ietf-lpwan-ipv6-static-context-hc.md

   increased, from 0 to (2^T) – 1 wrapping back from (2^T) - 1 to 0, where T is the size of DTag in bits.

-* W (window): The W field is optional.
+* W: The W field is optional.
 It is only present if windowing is used.

+  This field carries information related to the window number a SCHC F/R message relates to.
-  This field carries the same value for all SCHC F/R messages pertaining to the same window, and it is incremented for the next window.
-The value of W is initialised to 0 for each new SCHC Packet fragmented under the same F/R mode and Rule ID.
+  It MUST carry the same value for all SCHC F/R messages pertaining to the same window.
+  The value of W MUST be initialised to 0 for each new fragmented SCHC Packet.

   The presence of W and its size (called M, in bits) is defined for each F/R mode and Rule ID.

+  Depending on the mode and profile, W may carry the full window number, or just the least significant bit or any other partial representation of the window number.

 * Message Integrity Check (MIC).
   This field is optional.
 If present, it only appears in the All-1 SCHC Fragments and in the All-1 ACK REQ.